Fridrich bicycle shop partially demolished

 “We would have wanted the option to make repairs to the building if we knew that they were going to demolish it,” Reyes said.
 The property is listed for sale at $2.9 million.

-There were multiple complaints submitted to the city in the past week about bricks falling from the building.
+In the complaints submitted to the city in the past week, most were about bricks falling from the building.
 But that shouldn’t have come as a surprise as the city had closed the Lorain Avenue sidewalk days ago.
 Then an earthmover and dump truck showed up next to the building today.

 Residents also began notifying NEOtrans today of the demolition equipment’s appearance.
 One of them noted that a brick wall recently began bowing outward, which is likely what triggered the emergency demolition.